vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

 [download tutorial data](files/tutorial_data_analysis.zip)

-Data is in a zipped file called analysis\_tutorial\_data.zip.
+Data is in a zipped file called tutorial\_data\_analysis.zip.
 The zipped data file contains a parent directory called tutorial\_analysis.
 The sub-directories are numbered to correspond to the sections below.
 For the most part, the data that we will import will be in the VASF (VA San